 With a July 2020 market capitalization of over £3 billion, Easyjet now forms part of the FTSE 250 index.
 In terms of its share price history, Easyjet stocks were priced at 310p in 2000.
 The stocks peak in early 2015 where they hit 1,870p per share.
 This represents an increase of over 558% in just a 15 year period.

-However, Easyjet shares have somewhat volatile since, with the stocks hitting lows of 952p in October 2016.
-With that being said, the Easyjet share price up an extended upward trajectory until the COV-19 pandemic came to fruition, with a January 2020 price of 1,477p.
+However, Easyjet shares have been somewhat volatile since, with the stocks hitting lows of 952p in October 2016.
+With that being said, the Easyjet share price on January 2020 price was 1,477p.
 Much like the rest of the airline industry, the stocks then fell off a cliff.
 This amounted to lows of 410p in March 2020.

 Those entering the market at this point in time are now starring at substantial short-term gains.
 At the time of writing in July 2020, Easyjet shares are now priced at 691p.
 This represents an increase of over 68% in just four months.
 If Easyjet shares are able to regain their pre-COV-19 levels at 1,477p – this would require a further increase of 113%.

 As an Easyjet shareholder, you will be entitled to dividends as and when they are distributed.
 There was, however, a media backlash when the company announced that it would continue to meet its dividend obligations in Q2 2020.
 The reason for this is that much like the rest of the UK airline industry – Easyjet was forced to utilize the government furlough scheme.

 As such, various circles argued that the company should have suspended its dividend policy until further notice.
 This wasn’t the case though, so unless something changes in the short-term, Easyjet will continue to pay dividends.